prof-rossetti/georgetown-opim-243-201901/notes/python/packages/pytest.md

     return i * 100
 ```

-Then, move your test file, and modify it to load the application's code:
+Then, move your test file, and modify it to load the application's code from its new location ("app/my_script" instead of "my_script"):

 ```python
 # testing-123/tests/my_script_test.py